Danielle gonzales, lmft

 My Approach

-My approach draws from Internal Family Systems, Interpersonal Neurobiology, Somatic practice, Deep Ecology, and the Work that Reconnects.
+My approach draws from Internal Family Systems, Interpersonal Neurobiology, Somatic practice, Deep Ecology, Work that Reconnects, and indigenous wisdom.
 I am working to reindigenize my ways of being and integrating those practices into the women’s circles.
 I am continuously shaped by teachers, mentors, lineages, and communities devoted to collective healing.

 I bring embodied presence — one that has sat with the pain, and continues to.
 A presence rooted in the belief that we have inherent wisdom, and that healing is less about fixing and more about remembering the medicine already in our bones.